numberly/flask2postman/README.rst

 Example
 =======

-See :code:`example.py` for the example application.
+We have a Flask project called "example", (see :code:`example.py`), and we want to generate a Postman collection out of it.

+We just need to tell :code:`flask2postman` how to import the Flask instance, and optionally give a name to the collection:

 .. code-block:: sh

     $ flask2postman example.app --name "Example Collection" > example.json

-It will write the generated JSON configuration into a :code:`example.json` file, then you just have to import than file into Postman ("Import Collection" button, left panel, top right), and profit:
+This will generate the JSON configuration, and write it into the :code:`example.json` file.

+Then we just have to import this file into Postman ("Import Collection" button, left panel, top right), and profit:

 .. image:: https://raw.githubusercontent.com/1000mercis/flask2postman/master/img/screenshot.jpg